Key Takeaways

 Temporary orders for custody, child support, and possession

-Shortly after filing for divorce, either party can request temporary orders to establish ground rules during the waiting period and throughout the legal process.
-These orders address who has possession of the children, temporary child support, who stays in the family home, and payment of bills.
-A temporary orders hearing typically occurs within the first month after filing and provides stability while the divorce proceeds.
+Soon after filing for divorce, either spouse can ask for temporary orders.
+These set rules during the waiting period and while the divorce is ongoing.
+Orders cover child custody, temporary support, who stays in the family home, and bill payments.
+The temporary orders hearing usually happens in the first month.
+It gives stability while the divorce moves forward.

 What must be included in the final decree in Texas